ygaller/spark-with-request-logger/readme.md

-# Spark with mbedded Jetty with request logger
+# Embedded Jetty Spark instance with request logger

-Create a Spark instance with an embedded Jetty server configuration with a log4j request logger
+How to create a Spark instance with an embedded Jetty server configuration with a log4j request logger

 ## Creating an embedded Jetty server with a request logger

 Spark 2.6.0 introduced the option of providing a configurable embedded Jetty server.
-This tutorial shows how to use this capability in order to configure such a server that supports logging incoming requests using log4j.
+This tutorial shows how to use this capability in order to configure such a server that supports logging of incoming requests using log4j.

 ### Initial setup